Your browser is not supported or outdated so some features of the site might not be available.

 Build Quality

-The Samsung G55A has decent build quality.
+The build quality is decent.
 There's very little flex in the back plastic, and the housing feels sturdy overall.
 The stand supports the monitor well, and although it wobbles a bit, it recovers quickly.
 None of the materials used feel premium, but there are no significant issues, either.

 1.7